ibmresilient/resilient-community-apps/resilientsystems.com/python/framework/README.md

 =========

-Use Case: This is an example circuits framework for easy prototyping.
+Use Case: This is a template for a `resilient_circuits`-based component, for easy prototyping.

 ## Environment and Installation